 Venue: U-Residence, Vrije Universiteit Brussel, Pleinlaan 2, 1050, Brussel (Access also via Generaal Jacqueslaan 271, 1050 Brussels)

 Registration: The event is free to attend, but due to limited capacity, registration is required.
 For any problems with online registration, please contact email@example.com.
+Having difficulty accessing the regsitration form on your mobile device?
+Use this link.

 Keep up to date of our activities and developments.
 Sign up to our newsletter: